Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/Keep-It-Simple.md

 ### Intermediate : Tracked / Swaps

-An intermediate smart contract depends upon data that is tracked by the DAO (**Tracked**) and results in the minting of Token that can be swapped for other tokens (as well as being fungible).
+An intermediate smart contract depends upon data that is tracked by the DAO (**Tracked**) and results in the minting of a Token that can be swapped for other tokens (as well as being fungible).

 **Example** : A Swaps Token (NFT) with metadata sourced from tracked data (e.g. JSON frameworks) that may be traded with other Swaps Tokens

 ### Complex : Voted / Votes

-A complex set of contracts that depends upon a voting system (**Voted**) designed using Game Theory which results in the minting of Token that can be used for participation in governance of a DAO.
+A complex set of contracts that depends upon a voting system (**Voted**) designed using Game Theory which results in the minting of a Token that can be used for participation in governance of a DAO.

 **Example** : No LIVE examples.